Santhosh-Saravanan-V/CODTECH/READMEfortask1.md

 Domain : Artificial Intelligence
 Duration : January to Febraury 2025

+TASk 1:
+TASK ONE: DATA PROCESSING
+before applying AI algorithms, data often needs to be preprocessed to ensure its quality and suitability for analysis.
+This task involves cleaning, transforming, and preparing raw data for AI model training.

 Project Overview
 The goal of this project is to preprocess and analyze a student performance dataset to make it ready for further machine learning applications.
 This involves handling raw data through cleaning, transformation, and scaling.
 The processed dataset serves as a foundation for deriving actionable insights or applying predictive models.